 Epilepsy Fellowship at Dartmouth-Hitchcock Medical Center is an ACGME approved fellowship at a Level 4 NEAC Epilepsy Center located in Northern New England.
 The fellowship offers comprehensive training in medical and surgical care of adult and pediatric patients with epilepsy.
-It can be designed as either a stand-alone one-year program or can be combined with a second one-year fellowship in Clinical Neurophysiology.

 All fellows are required to fulfill a variety of clinical responsibilities including attending on the inpatient epilepsy monitoring unit, in the epilepsy outpatient clinic, and epilepsy surgery conference.